-India’s largest e-learning platform Unacademy has suffered a data breach after a hacker gained access to their database and started selling the account information for close to 22 million users. which is based in Bangalore, is reported to be hacked, hackers gained access to Unacademy’s, and to steal more than 22 million users’ data.
+India’s largest e-learning platform Unacademy has suffered a data breach after a hacker gained access to their database and started selling the account information for close to 22 million users.
+Which is based in Bangalore, is reported to be hacked.
+Hackers gained access to Unacademy’s and to steal more than 22 million users’ data.

-Following the covid-19 outbreak, Unacademy had opened its platform to educational institutions free of cost allowing them to conduct live classes through it.
+Following the covid-19 outbreak, Unacademy had opened its platform to educational institutions free of the cost allowing them to conduct live classes through it.
 The company’s investors include Facebook, Sequoia India, SAIF Partners, and Blume Ventures.

 Online learning platform Unacademy has suffered a data breach after a hacker gained access to their database and started selling the account information for close to 22 million users.